JeffHeck/SchoolDataProject/pagesManual/SchoolBoardRacesReport/report_school_board_races.md

 - School board seats that have 4 or more candidates
 - School districts with 8 or more candidates
 - Sortable table of school board member seats statistics
-- School board member responsibilities
+- School board responsibilities
-- Links to the interactive charts for the latest (2021-2022) superintendents' total compensations
+- Interactive charts for the latest (2021-2022) superintendents' total compensations
 - Sources

 ___